Rahul-Maru/proteinfolding/README.md

 Date: October 2024
 Language: Python 3.10.12

+A collection of projects related to structural biology
-A program that models protein folding using VPython
+1) A program that models protein folding using VPython
+2) The programs used to derive a binding site motif for Histamine

 Done as part of an internship with Dr. Nagasuma Chandra at IISc's department of Biochemistry